Debate on the Chineseness of the Yuan and Qing dynasties: Yuan and Qing as "non-Chinese" dynasties

 Proponents of the view that the Yuan and Qing dynasties were "non-Chinese" or "foreign" generally equate "Chinese people" with the Han ethnicity, and "China" with the Han-dominated region of China proper.
 Emphasis is often given to the fact that both regimes and those who founded them did not originate from the Central Plains, the cradle of Han civilization and the heartland of the Han people.
-Furthermore, the rulers were ethnically not Han Chinese.
-The dominant Han people traditionally considered non-Han peoples "barbarians", according to the Hua–Yi dichotomy.
+Furthermore, the rulers were ethnic In addition, whom the dominant Han people traditionally considered "barbarians", according to the Hua–Yi dichotomy.
 Thus, during these periods "China" should be perceived as a "colony" of the Mongols and Manchus respectively.
 By extension, the lands controlled by the Yuan and Qing dynasties, particularly those inhabited by significant non-Han populations, should not be regarded as historical Chinese territories.

 Currently, the position is supported by the Central Tibetan Administration, Uyghur separatists, Mongolian nationalists, the extreme part of Han Chinese nationalists, some Western scholars, most of the anti-Chinese movements, and far-right Japanese historians.

 Some scholars prefer to view the Yuan and Qing dynasties differently.
 While the Yuan dynasty was officially named "Great Yuan" (大元), in the Mongolian language, "Dai Ön", a borrowing from the Chinese name, was often used in conjunction with "Yeqe Mongɣul Ulus" ("Great Mongol State"), which resulted in the form "Dai Ön Yeqe Mongɣul Ulus" (大元大蒙古國; "Great Yuan–Great Mongol State") or Dai Ön qemeqü Yeqe Mongɣol Ulus ("Great Mongol State called Great Yuan").
 Scholars arguing that the Yuan dynasty was "non-Chinese" point to the use of the term "Yeqe Mongɣul Ulus" as indicative of the "non-Chinese" self-conception of the Yuan rulers.
 On the other hand, while the Qing dynasty was officially named "Great Qing" (大清), its rulers expanded the definition of Zhongguo (China) and used the term to refer to the entire empire.
 Traditional Tibetan records also appeared to view the two dynasties differently.
 While Tibet had been controlled by both the Yuan and Qing dynasties, the Yuan rulers were seen as exclusively Mongol by some Tibetan subjects, but Tibetan subjects traditionally perceived the Qing monarchs as "Chinese" and referred to its rulers using the title "Emperor of China" or "Chinese Emperor" (rgya nag gong ma).
 For example, in the Treaty of Thapathali of 1856 both Tibetans and Nepalese agreed to "regard the Chinese Emperor as heretofore with respect, in accordance with what has been written".